Guide to HAMBURG, the “Gateway to the World”

 What to Eat

 There are thousands of options to choose from.
 Obviously, North German cuisine consists mainly of fish dishes – due to the proximity to the two Seas.
 But there are also restaurants run by immigrants from all over the world.
 Besides the Portuguese quarter close to the harbor, there are tons of Middle Eastern, Asian, and African restaurants.
-Also, there are, of course, numberless Turkish Kebab shops.
+Also, there are, of course, countless Turkish Kebab shops.

 But let me introduce some of the best fish places: